South Indian Foods

 Ingredients

-• Mixed Vegetables cut into pieces(Potatoes, Brinjal and beans)-1 cup
+• Mixed Vegetables [Potatoes, Carrot, Brinjal and beans]- 1 cup [cut into cubes]

 • Asafoetida-1 tsp